 During divorce proceedings, many complicated matters may arise.
 There is the issue of deciding who certain assets belong to.
-Also, there is the matter concerning the distribution of these assets to their owner, or to both spouses in many cases.
+Also, there is the matter concerning the distribution of these assets to their owner, or to both spouses in many cases, which is where a division of assets lawyer can help.
 Lastly, the court can complicate the matters of divorce proceedings completely if both parties cannot come to a cordial agreement on how their shared assets will be distributed.
 Overall, there still is the issue of taxes once specific properties have been issued to their new owner, or equally distributed among both parties.

 Transferred Property is Tax-Free